 Many tire companies publish the specific Shore durometers of the rubber compounds used in the tread.
 Higher numbers indicate a harder compound and usually, companies go with a medium option so as to balance grip, durability, and rolling resistance.
 If you plan on regularly heading out this winter, consider switching to tires with a softer compound than what you'd normally run for a little extra traction.

 Specialized tire guru Wolf VormWalde also advocates going with a tire built with a synthetic, not natural, rubber compound.

 "Below 7°C, the temperature has noticeable negative effects on rubber compounds that are designed around natural rubber," he said.
 "The compound becomes harder, less flexible and adjusts less to the ground.
 A softer natural rubber, carbon-filled compound is preferable to a harder natural rubber compound.
 The natural rubber compound still hardens more than a comparable synthetic silica compound with a higher glass transition temperature would."

-Also think about switching to a wider tire than what you'd normally run.
-This serves the same goal of boosting traction but in this case, by increasing the size of the contact patch.
+Also think about switching to a wider tire than you'd normally run.
+This serves the same goal of boosting traction, but in this case by increasing the size of the contact patch.

 The ultimate bargain solution, however, is to simply decrease your tire pressure.

 2. Lighten up — your hub lube, that is